Ashvpatil/comp4037-diet-visualization/README.md

-# COMP4037-diet-visualization
+COMP4037-diet-visualization
-Interactive Dash App comparing environmental impacts of diet types (COMP4037) The dashboard visualizes the environmental impacts of different dietary groups using a Parallel Coordinates Plot, allowing for multivariate comparison across 8 key environmental indicators.
+Interactive Dash App showing the comparison of environmental impacts of different diet types (COMP4037)

+The dashboard visualizes the environmental impacts of each dietary group using Parallel Coordinates Plot which provides a multivariate comparison of 8 key indicators of the environment.

-Features
+Features:-

-- Interactive filters for sex and age group
+- Interactive filters for **sex** and **age group**
 - Multivariate comparison across 8 environmental variables:
   - Greenhouse Gas Emissions
   - Land Use